preyanshu/morphfrontend/hr-portal/README.md

-# PayoutHR - Employee Payout Management
+# PayThree - Employee Payout Management

 A comprehensive HR dashboard for managing employee payouts and ESOPs with Ethereum wallet integration.